 Currently universities award students a first, 2:1, 2:2 or a third.
 The proportions of students achieving a first or a 2:1 have increased considerably over the last few years.
-In 2004-5 11% of students achieved a first, increasing to 28% by 2017-18.
+In 2004-5 11% of students achieved a first, increasing to 32% by 2021-22.
 In 2004-5 42% of students achieved an upper second rising to 46% in 2021-22 so that the large majority of students are awarded one of the top two grades.
-What could be driving such an increase?
+What could be driving such increases?

 Some universities argue that the students are simply better prepared for degree study.
 The A-level grades achieved by their undergraduates before they begin their degrees have increased in corresponding fashion.
 Critics of this view will, of course, simply point to past grade inflation at A-level.

 A more plausible argument is that students now work much harder than previously.
 Perhaps the introduction of tuition fees, a competitive jobs market and the knowledge that many employers (at least three-quarters according to the Association of Graduate Recruiters) will only interview graduates with at least a 2:1 drives them on.
-The fear of finishing with a less than helpful 2:2 (or a ‘Desmond’ after the famous South African Bishop) must increase the amount of time spent studying for some undergraduates.
+The fear of finishing with a less than helpful 2:2 (or a ‘Desmond’ after the famous South African Bishop) must curtail time at the Students’ Union Bar for some undergraduates.

 Universities are also under pressure to give a larger proportion of higher grades in order to achieve higher positions in the university league tables and to attract more and better students.
-A report last year found that almost half of all academic staff had felt pressure to push up grades.
+A Guardian survey found that almost half of all academic staff had felt pressure to push up grades.
 This is perhaps a consequence of linking academic tenure to positive teaching outcomes, as well as institution-wide policies.

 The key boundary between the bottom of the 2:1 classification and the top of the 2:2, typically around 60% of examination marks, attracts particular attention given the difference in life chances conferred by a 2:1 gained from 60.1% and a 2:2 derived from 59.9%.
 Many universities have a formal procedure for examining students who fall into the border region just below the 2:1 / 2:2 boundary, with a view to awarding them a 2:1.
 No such procedure exists for students who happily find themselves just into the 2:1 category.
 All of the richness of the students’ experiences and their marks on different modules from 3 or 4 years of study are all concealed within a single classification based on a minute percentage variation.

-It is simply amazing to me that universities are allowed to decide their degree classifications without formal reference to each other: despite some scrutiny of work by external examiners, there is no proper national body which aims to ensure consistency between different universities.
-At GCSE and A-level the much maligned Ofqual at least attempts to ensure consistency of standards between the different examination boards.
-Is it fair for a graduate employer, possibly using an automated AI tool, to reject a graduate with a 2:2 from Cambridge University in favour of a graduate from Liverpool John Moores University with a 2:1; Cambridge have increased their proportions of firsts and 2:1s by just 3% in twenty years whilst John Moores have increased theirs by a whopping 83%.
+It is simply amazing to me that universities are allowed to decide their degree classifications without formal reference to each other: there is no proper national body which aims to ensure consistency between different universities.
+At GCSE and A-level the much-maligned Ofqual at least attempts to ensure consistency of standards between the different examination boards.
+Is it fair for a graduate employer, possibly using an automated AI tool, to reject a graduate with a 2:2 from Cambridge in favour of a graduate from Liverpool John Moores university with a 2:1?
+Cambridge have increased their proportions of firsts and 2:1s by just 3% in twenty years whilst John Moores have increased theirs by much more.